-- The other members of the teaching team will take over their duties for the duration of the absence. - Students will be notified via email or during the Zoom session. - Assignments will continue to be graded, and any delays will be communicated promptly by the teaching team.
+- The other members of the teaching team will take over their duties for the duration of the absence. - Students will be notified via email or during class. - Assignments will continue to be graded, and any delays will be communicated promptly by the teaching team.